sirKayAndFriends/PolyAmp/README.md

 This module can be easily omitted by commenting out "#define BOOST 1" in core/ampDefinitions.h

+BUT the bass control is actually pretty important for the functioning of the amp.
+Higher gain channels will start to mush out if you push them too hard so it would be a good idea to either keep the bass control or mess with the preamp filter if you are intending to remove the boost section but use high gain channels!

 *Knobs: boostAmt, boostFreq, boostCut*

 ## PREAMP